101 Fairway Oaks Drive, Perry, Georgia 31069

 Tranquil 55+ Community of Houston Springs in Central Georgia is Divided into Villages and Has an 18 Hole Golf Course, Two Clubhouses, Stocked Fishing Ponds and Quiet Open Spaces

 Perry is located in central Georgia and is the site of Houston Springs, a 55+ community that meanders around an 18 hole, 6,500 yard, par-72 golf course.
 Woodland Property Partners started construction on Houston Springs in 2004, and home sites are still available today.

-Prices begin in the low-$100,000s, but please verify this price with a Realtor as it may change.
+Prices begin in the low- to mid-$100,000s, but please verify this price with a Realtor as it may change.

 Downtown Perry is small but charming, and the town is the site of the Georgia National Fair, an 11 day event that draws nearly 500,000 people.
 Robins Air Force Base is 20 miles outside of town, and Macon is about 30 miles away.